 - Orange Luxembourg: a subsidiary of the Orange group, with good data coverage.

-- Tango: a local operator that completes the offer with competitive rates.
+- Tango: a local operator that complements the offer with competitive rates.

-With a travel eSIM, you don't have to decide: the plan connects to the network with the best available signal at all times.
+With a travel eSIM, you don't have to choose: the plan connects to the best available network signal at any given moment.
 The currency is the euro, so there's no currency exchange here, but since the data is prepaid, you also don't deal with local top-ups or contracts.

-Useful fact: Luxembourg is trilingual (Luxembourgish, French, and German), and many people speak English.
-With data on your phone, a translator, and maps, you can handle any task instantly.
+Useful tip: Luxembourg is trilingual (Luxembourgish, French, and German), and many people speak English.
+With mobile data, a translator, and maps, you can resolve any task instantly, from reading a menu to understanding a construction sign on the street.

 How many GB do you need?

 Consumption depends on your type of trip.
-For a weekend getaway or a short business trip, these ranges will serve you well:
+For a weekend getaway or a short business trip, these ranges work well:

 | Travel Profile | Days | Recommended Data |